tanvirnwu/YOLOV5CustomDataset/README.md

 #### Acknowledgements
-The original YOLOv5 repository: [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5)
+The original YOLOv5 repository: [Ultralytics YOLOv5]
+Thank you to the Ultralytics team for their excellent work on YOLOv5.